maxbundscherer/gnuradio-docker-env/README.md

 I built on this work because I use a slightly different workflow for my projects and because I work on both Macs and Linux servers.

+Later I used this [repo](https://github.com/git-artes/docker-gnuradio).
+I customised my Dockerfile for the same reason.

 ## Let's get started

 ### Run on macOS